xianxianzhou/PrivadoID-docs/docs/verifier/verifier-backend.md

 Keep in mind that:

-- the `chainID` field can be 80002 for Amoy or 137 for the Mainnet.
+- the `chainID` field can be 80002 for Origin or 137 for the Mainnet.
 - the `circuitID` field can be `credentialAtomicQuerySigV2` (for signature proofs) or `credentialAtomicQueryMTPV2` (for MTP proofs).

 This endpoint will respond with a similar response to the following: